dhanarajappu456/Design-Patterns---Python/Structural Pattern/Bridge.md

 ```
-You can see the implemnetation is independent of the abstraction , Shape , you can add new implmenation  without adding a shape
+You can see the implemnetation is independent of the abstraction , Shape , you can add new implmenation  without adding a shape <br>
 You can add new shape without adding new implementation , and make use of existing implementation and also change b/w implementation